Do I Have Water Rights on My Property

 3. Environmental Considerations:

-• Protection of environmental resources, such as endangered species habitats or sensitive ecosystems, can influence water rights allocations.
+• Protection of environmental resources, such as endangered species habitats or sensitive ecosystems, can influence the water rights allocations.

 • Regulatory measures may be implemented to ensure the preservation of aquatic habitats and maintain ecological balance.